LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 For more information on ENet please refer to the published paper in arXiv: [ENet: A Deep Neural Network Architecture for Real-Time Semantic Segmentation](https://arxiv.org/abs/1606.02147).

-### Tutorial on how to train and test ENet on LCAD Road Remission dataset
+### Tutorial on How to Train and Test ENet on LCAD Road Remission dataset

 This tutorial is mainly based on [Tutorial on how to train and test ENet on Cityscapes dataset](https://github.com/TimoSaemann/ENet/tree/master/Tutorial).